sweat variant / Okwui Okpokwasili & Peter Born

 Commissioned by the Irish Museum of Modern Art as part of Take a Breath, with support from the Sam Gilliam Foundation.
 Support for sweat variant is provided in part by the Mellon and Howard Gilman Foundations.

-sweat variant is the collaborative practice of artists Okwui Okpokwasili and Peter Born, partners in their work and their lives.
-Since 1996, they have been working at the intersection of dance, theatre, and visual art to make challenging and rigorous work that reaffirms that which has been deemed marginal as the true center through the exploration of Black interiority.
-Okpokwasili and Born have created the Bessie Award-winning pent up: a revenge dance and Bronx Gothic, and their work has been presented worldwide.
-Okpokwasili has earned numerous accolades, including a Doris Duke Artist Award and a MacArthur Fellowship.
+sweat variant is the collaborative practice of Okwui Okpokwasili and Peter Born.
+Since 1996, they have been working at the intersection of dance, theater, and visual art to make challenging and rigorous work that reaffirms that which has been deemed marginal as the true center through the exploration of Black interiority.
+Okpokwasili and Born are interested in building a spectacle of radical intimacy, in which both performers and audience are acknowledged as being locked in a mutual gaze.
+They hope to activate a space that allows the audience to question who they are looking at, and how they are looking.

 Please note that this performance has an unconventional seating, limited seats or standing room only.
 We are happy to accommodate any specific accessibility needs.